Eric EngelmannUnited States

 Yeah, it's a common dream to want to be a best-selling author, a millionaire athlete, a famous actor, a rock-n-roll star, and, in the gaming community, a top-100 BGG game designer.
 The thing is, a gamer doesn't have to actually GET there to have a great time pursuing the dream.

 A local boardgaming convention event can provide a great deal of support to aspiring designers.
 In my part of the USA, a con director can choose to organize something through UnPub (http://unpub.net) or Break My Game (http://breakmygamegroup.com), or roll their own.
-I've used the UnPub option successfully for many years, and just had a great experience with Break My Game.
+I've used UnPub and have had great experiences with Break My Game.
 If you don't have a similar group in your area, here's a list of ideas and resources you might use to produce an independent event.

 I'll start with an outline and flesh it out as time permits.

 Depending on where they are in the development cycle, they may want/need: